 Master's degree, D.M.A., The Juilliard School.
 Studies at the Liszt Academy in Budapest, Aspen Music School, Tanglewood, Lester B. Pearson College of the Pacific (United World Colleges), and Sarah Lawrence College.
-Composition with Milton Babbitt, Robert Beaser, and George Tsontakis.
-Additional studies with Zoltán Jeney, Michael Gandolfi, John Harbison, Joan Tower, Dean Drummond, Christopher Rouse, and James MacMillan.
+Composition with Milton Babbitt.
+Additional studies with George Tsontakis, Zoltán Jeney, Michael Gandolfi, John Harbison, Joan Tower, Christopher Rouse, and James MacMillan.
 Voice with Adele Addison and Adrienne Csengery.

 - Arts and Letters Award in Music from the American Academy of Arts and Letters, 2014

 - Audience Choice Winner, Sounds of a New Century Festival, New York, 2011